-TABLE 7: INDUSTRY FOOD SAFETY AND QA THIRD PARTY AUDITS (2018-19)
+TABLE 7: INDUSTRY FOOD SAFETY AND QA THIRD PARTY AUDITS (2019-20)

-Jurisdictional inspection numbers were above their target (Tables 4-6) except for NSW for stock feed sampling and retailer inspections, due to a systems error that has since been corrected.
-Most categories have generally had good levels of compliance with the Ruminant Feed Ban (RFB) except for stockfeed retailers.
-However, most issues detected tend to be minor (e.g. labelling) and are corrected.
-Animal Health Australia and some of the jurisdictions will continue to target stockfeed retailers with communications about their RFB requirements in the coming year.
-They are a difficult stakeholder group to communicate with as there is no peak industry body, and there is high turnover in staff and businesses.
+Jurisdictional inspection numbers were roughly on target (Tables 4-6) although were affected by in some jurisdictions by the COVID-19 movement restrictions that commenced in March 2020.
+Most categories have generally had good levels of compliance with the Ruminant Feed Ban (RFB) except for the stockfeed retail sector that always has more issues.
+However, most issues detected tend to be minor (e.g. labelling) and are corrected fairly